aiskunks/CognitiveType/TMINST/README.md

 The TMNIST dataset contains over half a million images of multiple glyphs from a set of 1,812 unique glyphs in over 2,900 font styles.

-The data is split into many smaller datasets for use of use.
+The data is split into many smaller datasets for ease use of use.

 Currently the datasets are: